uhm-coe/insert-pages/readme.txt

 == Changelog ==

 = 1.9 =
-* Add data-post-id attribute to div container for each inserted page, now you can reference via jQuery with .data( 'post-id' ).
+* Add data-post-id attribute to div container for each inserted page, now you can reference via jQuery with .data( 'postId' ).
 Props to Robert Payne for the pull request, thanks!

 = 1.8 =
 * Fix for custom post types marked as exclude_from_search not inserting correctly.